MDO Plywood Price (2026): Per-Sheet Cost & Per-Pour Math

 Adhesive class is the third.
 MDO for outdoor and forming work uses WBP exterior phenolic glue.
 Cheaper interior-grade MDO with melamine-urea bonding exists but is not formwork-grade and should not be priced against the panels in this guide.

 Core species sits fourth on the list.
 Domestic US MDO uses softwood combi cores — Douglas fir, southern yellow pine.
-Imported MDO-equivalents from Vietnam typically use eucalyptus, acacia, or hardwood combi cores, which are denser at lower cost.
+Imported MDO from Vietnam typically uses eucalyptus, acacia, or hardwood combi cores, which are denser at lower cost.
 The face overlay hides the core species, so buyers cannot see the difference; the core species shows up in panel weight, screw retention, and reuse cycle counts.

-Origin is the fifth.
-APA-trademarked MDO from a US-domestic mill carries the trademark premium plus the domestic labour and freight stack.
-Container-direct MDO-equivalent panels from Vietnam land at 25 to 35% below US retail at the dock, before inland trucking.
-Roseburg, Boulter, and a handful of regional mills cover the APA-trademarked side; the import side runs through specialty distributors and full-container direct buys.
+Origin and construction is the fifth.
+APA-trademarked kraft-overlay MDO from a US-domestic mill carries the trademark premium plus the domestic labour and freight stack.
+Container-direct matte phenolic surface film MDO from Vietnam (a different construction in the same trade-name category) lands below US retail at the dock, before inland trucking.
+Roseburg, Boulter, and a handful of regional mills cover the APA-trademarked kraft-overlay side; the matte phenolic surface film side runs through specialty distributors and full-container direct buys from Vietnamese manufacturers.

 MDO cost-per-pour math